Saline Infusion Sonohysterography (SIS)

 Early detection increases the likelihood of a cancer being successfully treated and often allows for greater treatment options.

-Diagnostic mammography is performed in hospital radiology departments or private radiology practices.
+Diagnostic mammography is carried out in hospital radiology departments, breast clinics or private radiology practices.

 The time it takes your doctor to receive a written report on the test or procedure will vary depending on: